Jason-Pallone/RSVP/README.md

 [View the live demo](https://jasonpallone-rsvp.com)

-If you're interested in viewing my portfolio site, [Click here](https://jasonpallone.com)
+If you'd like to view my portfolio, [Click here](https://jasonpallone.com)

-Thanks for checking out my code!
+Thanks for checking out my project!